St Mary's Church has been serving the parishioners of North Mymms for over 700 years. Here are some of the key dates:

 1348-51 Black Death caused over one million deaths in England.
 Plans for a central tower abandoned.

 1344-61 William de Kesteven vicar.
-His brass on wall W of chancel.
+His brass is on the north wall of the chancel.

-1428 Thomas Knolles bought Manor of North Mymms from the de Swanland family, and probably built the W tower, moving the Norman doorway.
+1428 Thomas Knolles bought Manor of North Mymms from the de Swanland family, and probably built the west tower, moving the Norman doorway.

 1455-1471 War of the Roses battles in St Albans and Barnet.